-This is something that can happen to anyone; social media takes time, attention and it also requires you to keep an ear to the ground to adopt the latest trends and developments.
+This is something that can happen to anyone; building up your social media presence takes time, attention and it also requires you to keep an ear to the ground to adopt the latest trends and developments.

 If this happens to you, just take a step back for a second, try to understand where you went wrong and then think strategically about how you can improve your social media presence in the future.

 So, start setting your goals, create updates that will help you achieve these goals and engage with other users.
 So long as you’re strategic and consistent with posting new updates and engaging, you’re on the right track to improving your social media presence.